-- A. The Authority shall meet with the Association and consider its concerns prior to the establishment of selection procedures for the positions of Fire Apparatus Engineer and Fire Captain. - B. Prior to initiating the testing process, the Authority shall designate an expiration date for the eligibility list.
+- A. The Authority shall meet with the Association and consider its concerns prior to the establishment of selection procedures for the positions of Fire Apparatus Engineer and Fire Captain. - 3.1.
+The parties agree to maintain the existing Safety Promotions and Recruitment Joint Labor Management Committee.
+Local 3631 will have a seat on the Committee. - B. Prior to initiating the testing process, the Authority shall designate an expiration date for the eligibility list.
 The eligibility list may be extended by mutual agreement of the parties. - C. Provided a sufficient number of members of the Firefighter Unit apply for and receive a passing score to fill existing vacant positions, all promotions to compete for or be appointed to the positions of Fire Apparatus Engineer and Fire Captain shall be limited to qualified non-probationary Firefighter Unit members.
 All promotions to the position of Fire Apparatus Engineer and Fire Captain shall be based on merit, which will be identified by a numerical score.
 The numerical score will be the final score the candidate receives after the testing process is completed. - D. The testing process for the positions of Fire Apparatus Engineer and Fire Captain shall consist of-but not be limited to-a written examination, practical examination, assessment center, simulator, and/or verification of a required certification.
 Minimum experience requirements for promotions shall be: - 1.
-Fire Apparatus Engineer: Two (2) years' experience as a full-time career Firefighter with the Fire Authority or a fire agency that the OCFA assumed fire protection responsibility for, who has completed probation as a Firefighter at the time of application.

-In addition to the years' experience requirement above, an applicant seeking promotion to Fire Apparatus Engineer must have completed the formalized OCFA Fire Apparatus Engineer Development Series (Class 1 - 4) or must have completed Driver Operator 1A and 1B at the time of application.
-Proof of documentation is required.

-2. Fire Captain: Five (5) years' experience as a full-time career Firefighter or Fire Apparatus Engineer with the Fire Authority or a fire agency that the OCFA assumed fire protection responsibility for, or a combination of the two, who has completed probation as a Firefighter at the time of application.

-In addition to the years' experience requirement above, an applicant seeking promotion to Fire Captain must meet basic proficiency skills by any one of the following:
+Fire Apparatus Engineer: Two (2) years' experience as a full-time career Firefighter with the Fire Authority or a fire agency that the OCFA assumed fire protection responsibility for, who has completed probation as a Firefighter at the time of application. - In addition to the years' experience requirement above, an applicant seeking promotion to Fire Apparatus Engineer must have completed the formalized OCFA Fire Apparatus Engineer Development Series (Class 1-4) or must have completed Driver Operator 1A and 1B at the time of application.
+Proof of documentation is required. - 2.
+Fire Captain: Five (5) years' experience as a full-time career Firefighter or Fire Apparatus Engineer with the Fire Authority or a fire agency that the OCFA assumed fire protection responsibility for, or a combination of the two, who has completed probation as a Firefighter at the time of application. - In addition to the years' experience requirement above, an applicant seeking promotion to Fire Captain must meet basic proficiency skills by any one of the following: - a.
+The applicant is a current Fire Apparatus Engineer with the OCFA;